Local Area Information

-The cottage is walking distance to Porlock with many amentites including pubs, restaurants, shops, butchers, recreation ground with playground and tourist information.
+The cottage is walking distance to Porlock with its many amenities including pubs, restaurants, shops, butchers, recreation ground with playground and tourist information.

 It is set in 267 square miles of the stunning Exmoor National Park, on the edge of the ancient Hawkcombe woodland.